programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

       dtype='object')
 ```

+This output displays a complete list of column headers, in order of appearance, from the `Menu.csv` dataset.
+Following the list, the `dtype`, or [data type](https://pbpython.com/pandas_dtypes.html), is indicated to be `object`.
+This means that the column headers are all strings or mixed, containing text or a combination of numbers and text.
+Knowing the data type informs what operations can be performed on certain data.
+For instance, if a data type is an `int` or a `float`, we would be able to use mathematical calculations on the indicated data, such as finding an average.

 This is a larger dataset, consisting of 20 columns total.
 At first glance, you may be able to determine which columns are unnecessary for future analysis.

 For the purposes of this tutorial, let's say we want to remove any columns related to library-usage as well as any columns related to currency.
 To do this, we will create a variable (`dropped_col`) containing the columns we would like to remove.
 This variable is then passed to the `drop()` function, a built-in function in the pandas library that allows you to remove indicated columns or rows.
 By indicating that `inplace=True`, we are stating that we do not want a copy of the object, i.e. the columns, to be returned.
 In addition, `axis=1` informs the program that we are specifically looking at columns.
 This would be written as: